aaroncj1/btcmininginfo/README.md

 ```

 ## Code Style Guide
-I am using google style guide for this project.
-You can import the style schema from their repo here: https://github.com/google/styleguide
+This codebase is using google style guide.
+You can download the style xml here: https://github.com/google/styleguide

 ## Testing

 This api was built using Test Driven Development and has 100% unit test coverage.

 In addition, there are 2 integration tests to test that each of the external REST calls are successful.

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.